exercism/bash/concepts/arrays/introduction.md

 ### Assigning to an Associative Array

-The same syntax as before:
+Assignment uses the same syntax as before:

 ```bash
 mymap[$key]="$value"